rpnfan/Anymak/README.md

 The Anymak concept can be applied to any alphanumeric or language layout.
 A ready-to-run software implementation in Kanata for anymak:END can be downloaded here and works on Windows, Linux and macOS.

-Read the [detailed article](https://kbd.news/Anymak-the-compatible-ergonomic-keyboard-layout-2574.html) why this setup was chosen.
+Read the [detailed article](https://kbd.news/Anymak-the-compatible-ergonomic-keyboard-layout-2574.html) about the general Anymak layer(-less) concept.
+Another [in-depth article](kbd.news/END-my-final-keyboard-layout-2609.html) explains how I developed the alphanumeric layout and how you can optimize a layout yourself to customize it to different languages or your personal wishes.

 This will likely help you to choose or create your own personal "best" solution.

 # anymak:END — multi-lingual keyboard layout
 END stands for ⇒ E = English, N = Nederlands, D = Deutsch